Inez Beverly Prosser

-Inez Beverly Prosser (c.
-1895 - September 5, 1934) was a psychologist, teacher and school administrator.
-She is often regarded as the first African-American female to receive a Ph.D in psychology.
+Inez Beverly Prosser (December 30, 1895 - September 5, 1934) was a psychologist, teacher and school administrator.
+She is often regarded as the first African-American female to receive a Ph.D. in psychology.
 Her work was very influential in the hallmark Brown v.
 Board of Education Supreme Court ruling.
 After growing up in Texas, Prosser was educated at Prairie View Normal College, the University of Colorado and the University of Cincinnati.
 She was killed in a car accident a short time after earning her doctorate.

 Early life

 Despite prior claims that have been made stating that Prosser was born to Samuel Andrew and Veola Hamilton Beverly in Yoakum, Texas on December 30, 1897, both the location and year of Inez's birth are not completely clear.
-Most published sources do list Prosser's birth year as 1897, but her transcript at the University of Colorado lists 1894; her application for a General Education Board fellowship, written by Prosser herself, lists 1896; and her death certificate lists 1895.
+Most published sources do list Prosser's birth year as 1895, but her transcript at the University of Colorado lists 1894; her application for a General Education Board fellowship, written by Prosser herself, lists 1896; and her death certificate lists 1895.
 Professionals have accepted 1895 as the most likely date.
 When it comes to birth location, family recollections point to Inez being born in San Marcos, Texas, a small town between Austin and San Antonio.The family was believed to not move to Yoakum until 1900.
 Her mother was a homemaker and her father was a waiter.
 Prosser was the eldest daughter and the second of eleven children.